Sheb Wooley: Music career

-In 1958, Wooley earned considerable fame with his hit rock and roll comedy single, "The Purple People Eater", utilizing tape manipulation inspired by the David Seville single "Witch Doctor".
+In 1958, Wooley earned considerable fame with his hit rock-and-roll comedy single, "The Purple People Eater", using tape manipulation inspired by the David Seville single "Witch Doctor".
 In the United Kingdom, he enjoyed a minor hit with the comedy single "Luke the Spook" on the flip side of "My Only Treasure", a ballad in the country and western tradition.
-Wooley also had a string of country hits, with his "That's My Pa" reaching No. 1 of Billboard's Hot C&W Sides chart in March 1962.
-That same year, Wooley intended to record the song "Don't Go Near The Indians", but he was delayed by an acting job.
+Wooley also had a string of country hits, with his "That's My Pa" reaching number one of Billboard's Hot C&W Sides chart in March 1962.
+That same year, Wooley intended to record the song "Don't Go Near the Indians", but he was delayed by an acting job.
 Meanwhile, Rex Allen recorded the song, and it was a hit.
-Wooley, however, would do the sequel to the song, "Don't Go Near the Eskimos", about a boy in Alaska named Ben Colder (had never "been colder").
+Wooley, however, did the sequel to the song, "Don't Go Near the Eskimos", about a boy in Alaska named Ben Colder (had never "been colder").
 This sequel was so successful that Wooley continued using the name Ben Colder, with one of his later recordings being "Shaky Breaky Car" (which parodied the song "Achy Breaky Heart").
-In December 1963, his single "Hootenanny Hoot" became a top-10 hit in Australia; and in 1967 his song "The Love-in" (1967) was recognized as an acerbic commentary on the 1960s' counterculture.
+In December 1963, his single "Hootenanny Hoot" became a top-10 hit in Australia; in 1967 his song "The Love-in" (1967) was recognized as an acerbic commentary on the 1960s' counterculture.

 In the late 1960s and early 1970s, Wooley became a regular on the television series Hee Haw and wrote the theme song for that long-running series.
-On Hee Haw he often appeared as the character Ben Colder, playing him as a drunken country songwriter.
-Outside of Hee Haw, Wooley released music and performed as Ben Colder, although he would still sing under his own name as well.
+On Hee Haw, he often appeared as the character Ben Colder, playing him as a drunken country songwriter.
+Outside of Hee Haw, Wooley released music and performed as Ben Colder, although he still sang under his own name, as well.
 Wooley continued to tour internationally and make personal concert appearances until his death in 2003.
 Wooley recorded his last written song just four days before he died.